kookmin-sw/capstone-2025-13/API.md

 ***

-### [GET]/daignosis/results
+### [GET]/diagnosis/results

 - Summary
 Get diagnosis results

 - Description

-Retrieve diagnosis results for the authenticated user with optional date filtering
+            Retrieve diagnosis results for the authenticated user with optional date filtering.
+            AccessToken is required for this part of endpoints on Authorization header.

 #### Parameters(Query)